sc-nun216/5m-data-2.7-data-orchestration-testing/lesson.md

 - The second code cell is pre-populated with an arbitrarily chosen Batch Request and Expectation Suite to get you started.
 Edit the data_asset_name to reference the data we want to validate: `public.resale_flat_prices_2021`.
 Also, change the `expectation_suite_name` to `resale_flat_postgres.validation`.

-You can then execute all cells in the notebook in order to store the Checkpoint to your Data Context.
+Execute all cells in the notebook in order to store the Checkpoint to your Data Context.

 Again, uncomment and run the last cell in the notebook.
 This will open Data Docs, where you can click on the latest Validation run to see the Validation Results page for this Checkpoint run.